aw12051996/myEvent_API/README.md

 ### Setup

 For the setup, first, running Xampp and make sure your MySQL and Apache services is running fine.
-Open your browser, then type the command `http://localhost/phpmyadmin/`, then create database for your project.
+Open your browser, then type the command `http://localhost/phpmyadmin/`, then create database for your project. then import the database dump inside `database` folder in your project.

 Second, In project directory, you'll find `config.json` inside `config` folder.
 Open and edit the `development` configuration to match your database setup.